matze-proto/ofxSyphon/README.md

 Matze additions
 ----------------

-Used the core branch of syphon framework
+Used the core-profile branch of syphon framework for using openGL 3/4 context in openFrameworks.
+I have no experience with Objective-C, but at least made it to run.
+Works for me, but surely not intended for productive use.
+Fast vergessen, added a stop function to ofxSyphonServer.

 About